Breadcrumbs

 Care permissions

 The following permissions are available for Care.
-Manage cases permission is the main one granting the access to Care module.
+Access care permission is the main one granting the access to Care module.
 All other permission can be turned on independently once the main one is activated.

 Permissions that control what users can do with cases